mbenford/ngTagsInput/CONTRIBUTING.md

 # Contributing to ngTagsInput

 So you want to contribute to ngTagsInput... that's awesome!
 I really appreciate the help in making this project better.
-Here you will find everything you need to know in order to implement your contribution and send it as a pull request.
+Here you will find everything you need to know in order to solve problems, report bugs, request features and implement your contribution and send it as a pull request.

+## Asking a question

+If you have any questions on how to use ngTagsInput or how to solve a problem involving the directive, please create a question on [Stackoverflow](http://www.stackoverflow.com) using the `ng-tags-input` tag.

+## Reporting a bug

+If you find a bug in the code or an error in the documentation and want to report it, check whether it's already been submitted by using the [type: bug](https://github.com/mbenford/ngTagsInput/issues?labels=type%3A+bug) label.
+In case it hasn't yet, create a new issue and describe the problem you've found.
+You might want to include the versions of both ngTagsInput and Angular you're using.

+## Requesting a feature

+You can request a new feature by simply submitting an issue.
+Just like with bugs, you may check first if someone else has already requested the feature you want by using the [type: feature](https://github.com/mbenford/ngTagsInput/issues?labels=type%3A+feature) label.

 ## Setting up your environment